Happy Lunar New Year from the USC US-China Institute!

 Henry Kissinger provided President Nixon with a summary of the status of "Chinese Communist Initiative."
 It included a report from the Pakistani ambassador that Pakistan's president had conveyed Nixon's message during his visit to China.
 It said that Zhou told Yahya that his response had the support of Chairman Mao and Vice Chairman Lin Biao.
 Zhou told Yahya that the Taiwan question was central and that no progress had been made in resolving it.
 He said China's leaders welcomed Nixon's envoy to Beijing to discuss the removal of U.S. troops from Taiwan.
 Kissinger included a draft response that would be given verbally.
 It proposed a high-level meeting in Beijing to discuss a variety of issues, including Taiwan.
 It notes that the U.S. planned to gradually reduce its military presence in East Asia as regional tensions are diminished.
 Kissinger reported that the message.
 Click here to read the document.

 At a press conference the same day, Nixon said, "[W]e are going to continue the initiative that I have begun, an initiative of relaxing trade restrictions and travel restrictions and attempting to open channels of communication with Communist China, having in mind the fact that looking long toward the future we must have some communication and eventually relations with Communist China."

-People's Daily published a front page photo of Chairman Mao Zedong standing with Edgar Snow atop Tiananmen during the October 1, 1970 national day parade.
-On December 18, 1970, Snow interviewed Mao and was told that China would welcome Nixon to China as president or as a tourist.
-Snow's interview, however, was not published until April 1971 when the American table tennis team was invited to China.
+People's Daily published a front page photo (see above) of Chairman Mao Zedong standing with Edgar Snow atop Tiananmen during the October 1, 1970 national day parade.
+On December 18, 1970, Snow interviewed Mao.
+Mao said, "if Nixon wished to come, I was willing to talk to him.
+It does not matter whether the talks go smoothly or not; he could come either as a tourist or as the president."
+Snow's interview was not published until April 1971 when the American table tennis team was invited to China.
 Click here to see the front page.